Overview of Bohmian Mechanics: Bohmian Explanation of the Measurement Process

 \looseness-1where we have explicitly used the condition that the each \textit{$\Phi_{g_1}(\vec x_S,\vec x_A,t)$} does not overlap with the others for the computation of the modulus of the total wave function, \textit{$|\Phi_T(\vec x_S,\vec x_A,t)|^2$}, in the denominator.
 Additionally, we use $\int |\psi_g(\vec x_S)|^2 d\vec x_S = 1$, $\int |f_g(\vec x_A,t)|^2 d\vec x_A = 1$, and $\sum_{g} |c_g(t)|^2 = 1$.
 Thus, the same probabilistic predictions are obtained from Bohmian and orthodox quantum formulations when a von Neumann measurement is performed.

-Finally, we want to enlarge the explanation of the role played by the empty waves belonging to the wave packet of \eref{om.bmeasure3}, which do not contain the particle.
+We want to enlarge the explanation of the role played by the empty waves belonging to the wave packet of \eref{om.bmeasure3}, which do not contain the particle.
 In principle, one can argue that such empty waves can evolve and, in later times, overlap with the original wave that contains the particle.
 If we are interested in doing subsequent (i.e., two times) quantum measurements, a good measuring apparatus has to avoid these ``spurious'' overlaps.
 This can be understood as an additional condition for qualifying our measuring apparatus as a good apparatus.
-In the examples of the subsequent subsections \sref{om.measure_moment} and \sref{om.measure_transmission}, we will realize that the assumption of nonoverlapping between empty and full waves can be very reasonable in many practical implementations of the measuring apparatus.
+In the examples of the subsequent subsections \ref{om.measure_moment} and \ref{om.measure_transmission}, we will realize that the assumption of nonoverlapping between empty and full waves can be very reasonable in many practical implementations of the measuring apparatus.
 In fact, in a real system with a very large number of particles associated to the apparatus (or the environment), the probability that such overlap occurs in the configuration space of all the particles is almost null.
 See a discussion on page 79 in Ref. \cite{om.bomhhiley1993}.
+If the empty wave packets later coincide (by putting some reflected mirrors for example), then, the apparatus described above would not be a good apparatus to measure eigenvalues.
+On the contrary, this apparatus (with the mirrors) would be a very interesting/enlightening design to test quantum interference effects with waves and particles.
+The double-slit experiment is the most famous example of interference effects between empty and full wave packets.

 Finally, let us mention that we have only considered von Neumann (i.e., projective) measurements.
-Other types of measurements are also possible, which do not collapse into an eigenstate.
-Such measurements can also be explained within Bohmian mechanics with an extension of the ideas discussed here \cite{om.bomhhiley1993,om.Durrnaive,om.Durrllibre}.
+Other types of measurements are also possible, which do not collapse into an eigenstate (for example, the generalized or weak measurements).
+Obviously, such generalized measurements can also be explained within Bohmian mechanics with an extension of the simple ideas for projective measurements discussed here \cite{om.bomhhiley1993,om.Durrnaive,om.Durrllibre}.